IndoorAtlas/unity-plugin/README.md

 There's an example Unity project which implements basic AR wayfinding functionality using the `IndoorAtlas AR Wayfinding` component.
 To build and run it on a real device, you may have to change the bundle identifier field in the Player Settings and fill your IndoorAtlas credentials to `IndoorAtlas Session` component.
+You'll need a location with POIs so you can choose a POI from the drop-down list to navigate to.

 NOTE: For the AR functionality you will need a API key with AR support enabled.
 Please contact IndoorAtlas sales for this!